cosmos/developer-portal/tutorials/1-tech-terms/index.md

 </HighlightBox>

-Therefore, light clients are also vital to how the Inter-Blockchain Communication Protocol (IBC) can track information such as timestamps, root hashes, and the next validator set hash.
+Light clients are also vital to how the Inter-Blockchain Communication Protocol (IBC) can track information such as timestamps, root hashes, and the next validator set hash.
 This saves space and increases efficiency for state update processing.

 The **light client daemon (LCD)** is an HTTP1.1 server exposed by the Cosmos SDK, and its default port is `1317`.
 It exposes a REST API for the chain, meaning a _representational state transfer application programming interface_ - this API allows for interaction with a RESTful web service.
 Traditionally, every query was re-implemented for LCD and routed to RPC behind the scenes.